abernix/apollo-server-typescript-express/README.md

-# Apollo Server Exprss TypeScript Reproduction Starter
+# Apollo Server Express TypeScript Reproduction Starter

 I (@abernix) use this to kick-off a wide variety of little sample applications, either during the creation of reproductions or during the demonstration of